livegnik/2way-design/2WAY High-Level Design.md

 }
 ```

-In this example, the parent's type is "pubkey" with the value "Alice's pubkey."
-The attributes with the types "name," "email," and "address" are child-attributes linking to a single attribute.
+In this example, the parent's type is "pubkey" with the value "Alice's public key".
+The attributes with the types "name", "email", and "address" are child-attributes linking to a single attribute.
 The links are established outside of the parent as edges.
 However, note that the child with child_type="group" is a parent that serves as a child-attribute, and that the user who is creating the object(s) could be a part of this group themselves, as a child-attribute of said parent.

-In the 2WAY system, users are typically identified within the graph by their public key (pubkey).
-Consequently, a user's parent attribute might appear as name="pubkey" with a corresponding value="really long pubkey".
+In the 2WAY system, users are typically identified within the graph by their public key ("pubkey" Attribute).
+Consequently, a user's parent attribute might appear as name="pubkey" with a corresponding value="really long public key".
 Subsequently, the user's name or email address can be associated as child attributes, such as type="username" with a value like "Alice", or type="email" with a value like "Alice@gmail.com".
 This approach enables the establishment of necessary parent-child relationships to organize and retrieve data effectively.

 To create objects other than users, one simply needs to define the required attribute.
 For example, to store blog articles, one could utilize type="Post" with a corresponding value for the post title.
 Similarly, for building a marketplace and adding products, starting with type="category" and value="Books" could be a first step, followed by adding relevant children attributes.
 For a blog post, these children could include attributes like title, author name, content, and publication date, while for a book, attributes like author, ISBN code, or content could be added.